Practical support for anyone caught in cravings, aversions, compulsive habits, or patterns that bring suffering.

-Perhaps you have found yourself caught in a pattern that no longer serves you: reaching for something that promises relief, avoiding what feels difficult, reacting in ways you later regret, or returning to habits that leave you feeling more narrowed, disconnected, or stuck.
+Perhaps you have found yourself caught in a pattern that no longer serves you: reaching for something that promises relief, avoiding what feels difficult, getting swept into an old habit, or returning to ways of coping that leave you feeling more narrowed, disconnected, or stuck.

 You are not alone.